 - National Curriculum 2014

 - Cornerstones thematic learning curriculum

 - Letter and Sounds (phonic programme)

-- The preferred reading schemes are Big Cat and Oxford Reading Tree.
+- The preferred reading scheme is Oxford Reading Tree.

 Our school provides a broad, balanced and integrated curriculum which challenges and extends all children, promoting the full development of each individual according to their age and ability.